IHE/PCC.QEDm/input/pagecontent/PCC-44.md

 - The `\[Resource-type\]` represents the name of the FHIR Resource to consider (each option can involve one or more Resources), as specified in Section 3.44.4.1.2.1

 - The `\[parameters\]` represents a series of encoded name-value pairs representing the filter for the query, as specified in Section 3.44.4.1.2.1, as well as control parameters to modify the behavior of the Clinical Data Source such as response format, or pagination.
-See ITI TF-2x: Appendix Z.6 for more details on response format.
+See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format0 for more details on response format.

 ###### 3.44.4.1.2.1 Query Search Paramters